 As you pull up to Weeping Radish – the oldest microbrewery in our state – in Currituck, you'll be greeted by the farm and market scene painted on the front of the building by Callie Watford in the early 2000s.
 But behind the mural is so much more.
 Walk inside and you'll find a butchery and restaurant – focused on making natural, local products – in addition to Bavarian-style beer being brewed without use of additives, chemicals or preservatives.
 Pro tips: Bring a cooler to take a tasty variety of meats home with you, and there's Goat Yoga on select Sundays.

 Chrissy Suralik, owner of Inkspiration Studio Tattoo in Morehead City, is the artist behind multiple pieces of public art that dot the city.
-In 2019, she completed work on a mural at Off the Hook that portrays Cape Lookout Lighthouse and underwater scenes, and stretches across a full front wall, the side wall and the deck of the restaurant overlooking the water.
-As you walk off your chef-prepared Sunday brunch and mimosas at Off the Hook, keep an eye out for the electrical box wraps on Arendell Street – Suralik and other local artists helped bring those to life, too.
+In 2019, she completed work on a mural at The Galley that portrays Cape Lookout Lighthouse and underwater scenes, and stretches across a full front wall, the side wall and the deck of the restaurant overlooking the water.
+As you walk off your chef-prepared Sunday brunch and mimosas, keep an eye out for the electrical box wraps on Arendell Street – Suralik and other local artists helped bring those to life too.

 12 Second Street Mural